eldoyle/PythonIntro/_episodes/04-Editor.md

 - "A script can be reused over and over again"
 ---

+## Writing scripts

-1. Rather than running this code one line at a time, we could write it in the Editor window, save it, and run everything at once.
+Rather than running our code one line at a time, we could write it in the Editor window, save it, and run everything at once.
+A script is a file that contains multiple line of code.
+Scripts have many advantages over working in the console: they can be saved and worked on over time (useful for writing all but the tiniest programs!), and they can be reused.
+This means that you don't have to type the same commands over and over!

-2. Spyder will run your code in order, line by line, from top to bottom.
+When you run a script, Spyder will run your code in order, line by line, from top to bottom.

+### Script example
-3. Example- same as code above to convert area in pixels to mm2.
+In the lesson on Variables we we wrote code to convert an area in pixels to are in mm2.
+Let's convert it to a script.

 Create a new script file by clicking the blank page button on the top left.
-Then, type in the following commands
+Then, type in the following lines of code:

 ~~~
 """
 Created on Mon Apr 24 21:15:50 2017